Photo Credit: Phoebe Powell

-Jini continues to write freelance, maintaining a videogame criticism column in The Saturday paper, and contributing regularly to ABC Arts.
-Their critical writing has also appeared in Overland Journal, Screen Education, ACCA online, The Wheeler Centre online, and Gameshub and Artshub, where they were videogame content lead.
+Their critical writing has also appeared in ABC Arts, Overland Journal, Screen Education, ACCA online, and The Wheeler Centre online.
 In 2018, Jini was one of three Emerging Critics in Residence at the Melbourne Recital Centre.

-Jini is an experienced public speaker and host, having spoken about videogames, art and writing at Melbourne Writers Festival, High Score: Composition and Sound Art for Games Conference, Games Connect Asia Pacific Conference, Melbourne International Games Week, the Emerging Writers Festival, A MAZE Festival, and others.
-They hosted Artshub’s Artist Toolkits video series, created in collaboration with Creative Victoria.
+Jini is an experienced public speaker and host.
+In 2021 and 2022 they hosted APRA AMCOS’ annual conference High Score: Composition and Sound Art for Games.
+They have also spoken about games at Melbourne Writers Festival, Games Connect Asia Pacific Conference, the Emerging Writers Festival, A MAZE Festival, and others.
+In 2020, they hosted Artshub’s Artist Toolkits video series, created in collaboration with Creative Victoria.

-Jini also curates playful exhibitions and events.
+Jini also maintains an independent practice curating playful exhibitions and events.
 In 2017 they worked as a creative producer for National Young Writers Festival, and went on to co-direct the festival in 2018.
 In 2019, Jini curated an exhibition of ekphrastic writing and videogames themed ‘Digital Intimacies’, and worked on Freeplay Independent Games Festival as a Creative Producer from 2019-21.

 Jini has lectured and tutored in creative writing, publishing, and game design at RMIT and the University of Melbourne.